News from Eden Project Learning

 For more information on the Study Programme or to apply, visit the Lancaster & Morecambe College website.

 How to Plant a Garden republished, May 2019

-Programme Manager Matt James’ latest book How to Plant a Garden has been re-printed for a 2019.
+Programme Manager Matt James’ latest book How to Plant a Garden has been re-printed for 2019.
 First published in 2016, it has been in the best-selling lists since then.

 RHS book by lecturer published, April 2019

-Garden and design lecturer Richard Sneesby has co-authored the RHS Colour Companion: A Visual Dictionary of Colour for Gardeners book, published April 2019.
+Garden and landscape design lecturer Richard Sneesby has co-authored the RHS Colour Companion: A Visual Dictionary of Colour for Gardeners book, published April 2019.

 The RHS Colour Companion is an inspirational and highly practical sourcebook of ideas for incorporating colour into the garden.